Sigma-Delta Neural Network Conversion on Loihi 2: Results

 \subsection{Power, Latency, and Throughput}

-The results from the Loihi activity probes showed that the SDNN had 0.056 of the synaptic operations as the ANN network and that, as expected, this ratio decreased as the number of layers with thresholds $>$1 increased.
-The increased sparsity improved the throughput from 275 FPS to 341 FPS.
-The total power usage was lower for Loihi compared to the Jetson and remained relatively consistent for all experiments as it is dominated by static draw.
-The model running on Loihi executes a single time step in 3.63 ms and uses 10.4 mJ of energy of which 0.55 mJ is dynamic energy.
-The throughput and latency are somewhat worse than the Jetson Xavier which processes an entire frame in 3.1 ms and uses 14 mJ of energy (Figure \ref{fig: results}).
-For the unbottlenecked trials that avoided using IO, the speed increased to 3.2 ms per timestep and used 8.86 mJ of energy per inference (Figure \ref{fig: results_unbottlenecked}).
+The results in Fig.~\ref{fig: results}, obtained from Loihi 2 activity probes show that the YOLO-KP SDNN had 0.056 of the synaptic operations as the ANN network and that, as expected, this ratio decreased as the threshold increased.
+Increasing the sigma-delta threshold from 0 to 4 increased the sparsity from 18$\times$ to 250$\times$ which improved the throughput from 176 FPS to 362 FPS.
+The total power usage was lower for Loihi 2 compared to the Jetson and remained relatively consistent for all experiments as it is dominated by static draw.
+The model running on Loihi 2 executes a single time step in 3.20 ms and uses 11.73 mJ of energy.
+The IO-constrained YOLO-KP SDNN on Loihi 2 achieves over 1.2$\times$ lower EDP.
+The throughput and latency are somewhat worse than the Jetson Xavier which processes an entire frame in 3.1 ms and uses 14.1 mJ of energy (Fig.~\ref{fig: results}).
+For the unbottlenecked trials that avoided using IO, the speed increased to 2.86 ms per timestep and used 19.89 mJ of energy per inference (Fig.~\ref{fig: results_unbottlenecked}).
+For PilotNet, the SDNN implementation on Loihi 2 demonstrates substantial efficiency improvements over the ANN baseline on Jetson Nano.
+The Loihi-based PilotNet SDNN model achieves significantly lower energy per frame (1.31 mJ vs. 21.94 mJ) and reduced latency (2.50 ms vs. 5.77 ms), resulting in a much lower energy-delay product (3.26 $\mu$Js vs. 126.20 $\mu$Js).
+When I/O overhead is removed, performance improves further, with energy dropping to 1.06 mJ, latency to 1.13 ms, and throughput increasing to 442.9 FPS, yielding an EDP of just 1.20 $\mu$Js.
+A detailed performance comparison of Loihi 2 and Jetson for YOLO-KP and PilotNet at zero threshold is provided in Table~\ref{tab:loihi_jetson_comparison}.
+Overall, these results highlight the strong energy efficiency and latency advantages of the SDNN approach on Loihi 2 for PilotNet compared to conventional ANN deployment on edge GPUs.